Trapping: Fur clothing

 In the early days of the colonization settlement of North America, the trading of furs was common between the Dutch, French, or English and the indigenous populations inhabiting their respective colonized territories.
 Many locations where trading took place were referred to as trading posts.
 Much trading occurred along the Hudson River area in the early 1600s.

-In some locations in the US and in many parts of southern and western Europe, trapping generates much controversy because it is a contributing factor to declining populations in some species, such as the Canadian Lynx.
+In some locations in the US and in many parts of southern and western Europe, trapping generates much controversy because it is a contributing factor to declining populations in some species, such as the Canadian lynx.
 In the 1970s and 1980s, the threat to lynx from trapping reached a new height when the price for hides rose to as much as $600 each.
 By the early 1990s, the Canada lynx was a clear candidate for Endangered Species Act (ESA) protection.
 In response to the lynx's plight, more than a dozen environmental groups petitioned FWS in 1991 to list lynx in the lower 48 states.
-Fish and Wildlife Services (FWS) regional offices and field biologists supported the petition, but FWS officials in the Washington, D.C. headquarters turned it down.
+Fish and Wildlife Services (FWS) regional offices and field biologists supported the petition, but FWS officials in the Washington, D.C., headquarters turned it down.
 In March 2000, the FWS listed the lynx as threatened in the lower 48.

 The prices of fur pelts have significantly declined.
 Some trappers have considered forgoing trapping because the cost of trapping exceeds the return on the furs sold at the end of the season.

 Perfume

 Beaver castors are used in many perfumes as a sticky substance.
-Trappers are paid by the government of Ontario to harvest the castor sacs of beavers and are paid from 10–40 dollars per dry pound when sold to the Northern Ontario Fur Trappers Association.
+Trappers are paid by the government of Ontario to harvest the castor sacs of beavers and are paid from 10 to 40 dollars per dry pound when sold to the Northern Ontario Fur Trappers Association.

 In the early 1900s, muskrat glands were used in making perfume, or women just crushed the glands and rubbed them onto their body.

 Pest control

 Trapping is regularly used for pest control of beaver, coyote, raccoon, cougar, bobcat, Virginia opossum, fox, squirrel, rat, mouse and mole in order to limit damage to households, food supplies, farming, ranching, and property.

 Traps are used as a method of pest control as an alternative to pesticides.
-Commonly spring traps which holds the animal are used—mousetraps for mice, or the larger rat traps for larger rodents like rats and squirrel.
+Commonly spring traps which hold the animal are used—mousetraps for mice, or the larger rat traps for larger rodents like rats and squirrel.
 Specific traps are designed for invertebrates such as cockroaches and spiders.
 Some mousetraps can also double as an insect or universal trap, like the glue traps which catch any small animal that walks upon them.

 Although it is common to state that trapping is an effective means of pest control, a counter-example is found in the work of Jon Way, a biologist in Massachusetts.
 Way reported that the death or disappearance of a territorial male coyote can lead to double litters, and postulates a possible resultant increase in coyote density.
 Coexistence programs that take this scientific research into account are being pursued by groups such as the Association for the Protection of Fur-Bearing Animals.